shamil/graphout/README.md

 - Log, Zabbix and CloudWatch outputs
 - New output modules very easy to write

-### TODO

-- Complete README
+**TODO**

+- Allow set interval per query
+- Write unit tests (if you can help, I'll be glad)
 - Create Upstart and Systemd service scripts
-- Allow set interval per query
-- Write unit tests
-- Nice to have: add option in outputs configuration to filter queries
+- *Upon request*: add option in outputs configuration to filter queries
-- Nice to have: prepare a `puppet` module
+- *Nice to have*: prepare a `puppet` module

 ### Quick start guide